Bachelor of Science Applied Science Public Health (2 + 2)

 - Note: When selecting your degree, make sure the campus linked to the degree is LCCC/or Lorain.

 - Submit the $45 nonrefundable application fee.
 If you are Pell eligible and need assistance with the application fee, apply for the NACAC Transfer Application Fee Waiver.
+The form is downloadable within the link.

 - Request all colleges and universities that you have attended to send official transcripts directly to YSU.